If you’ve ever been on a long drive on I-5 or the 101 Freeway, you’ve probably kept a watchful eye out for a cop with a radar device pointed at you.

 With the exception of the states of Washington and Virginia, most states have favorable policies toward at least some form of radar detection.
 There’s a common misconception that these devices are illegal everywhere.

-This is largely the result of people not understanding the difference between a radar detector and a radar jammer.
-More on that in a second.
+This is mostly the result of people not understanding the difference between a radar detector and a radar jammer — more on that in a second.

 California radar detector law is actually among the nation’s most liberal, especially for non-commercial drivers.
 Use this to your advantage when out on the road.